worldcoin/smtb-ceremony/README.md

 ### Pre-Contribution

-The chain of comands that has been performed before the first contribution.
+The chain of commands that has been performed before the first contribution.

 ```bash